 In this residency students, with guidance, start from zero and build a performance.
 They experience and learn: the importance of guideline-setting; multiple techniques for mining for ideas and themes; approaches to agreeing on a theme; crafting a mission and a statement; determining the desired effect on the audience; creating the world; gathering and creating material using various methods in the studio and outside it; tracking and communicating progress; decision-making processes; organizing material; cutting; attending to technical needs; rehearsing, and, finally, performing.

 Many young students struggle to write with details and elaboration.
 Drama activities can spice up writing with vivid details and elaboration that support the main idea of a narrative.
-Students engage in guided imaginative experiences, using their bodies, and write about them.
+In pre-writing exercises, students engage in guided imaginative experiences, act them out using their bodies, and then write about them.
+Their writing sparkles.

 How are Dance and Science Standards connected?
 What can Dance teach us about Science?
 How can movement help students understand, explain, and remember Science concepts?
 This residency makes clear connections between dance and science principles like force, motion, gravity, energy, push, pull, mass, and weight.
 Students investigate and illustrate invisible forces through movement.